SilongYong/SQA3D/ScanQA/README.md

 Since this code is based on [ScanRefer](https://github.com/daveredrum/ScanRefer) and [ScanQA](https://github.com/ATR-DBI/ScanQA), you can use the same 3D features.
 Please also refer to the ScanRefer and ScanQA data preparation.

+Before we start, make sure you are now in `/path/to/SQA3D/ScanQA`.

 1. Use the following command to transform data into the format ScanQA model needs.
 ```shell
 cd ../utils